By Kay Harrison

 5. Middleburg (Loudoun County), Virginia

 Loudoun County, Virginia, is known as Washington D.C.’s wine country, with more than 40 wineries and tasting rooms along country roads.
-The award-winning wines are blends of Chardonnay, Cabernet Franc, Cabernet Sauvignon, and a native Virginia grape called Norton.
+The award-winning wines are blends of Chardonnay, Cabernet Franc, Cabernet Sauvignon, and a native Virginia grape called Norton, making it one of our best wine getaways.

-Explore: The Loudoun Wine Trail features 40 wineries grouped into 6 clusters.
+Explore: The Loudoun Wine Trail features 40 wineries grouped into six clusters.

 4. Geneva (Finger Lakes), New York